marcelpetrick/SAP_AutoIt/README.md

 # SAP_AutoIt
 A little helper to automate the annoying data-input.
-It requires a running and open Chrome-tab with the SAP-tab for "Rückmeldung" of the current project.
+It will: open a chrome-instance; go to the url; login; switch inside SAP to the fitting sheet; then check where to insert the two rows of data and do this.
-Inserts two lines of data automatically.
-Slow, because SAP reacts slow as well ;)
+Has a lot of second-long pauses to avoid issues, because ... well ...
+SAP is slow.

 Planned are features like totally coordinate-independent input (currently just the top-left as reference-point is found by image-search).